drransom/ChangeMachine/README.md

 I chose to avoid the invalid user input issue by having the app reformat the user input on the fly.
 The `InputArea` parses user input on `change` event, ignores any invalid characters, and automatically reformats it into a standard numerical format with commas and two digits after the period.
+Attempts to enter a fraction of a penny are truncated.

 The `ChangeMachine#calculateChange` function simply assumes that the UI object has provided valid input.